Rouiszinho/PwC-exercises/README.md

 This project addresses the PwC code challenge, in this challenge we had a period of 6 days to carry out a series of exercises announced later.

+In the Codes folder we have the files with the code belonging to each executable in the Executables folder, both having the same name, changing only the file type.

 ## Challenges
 Each file aims at a statement congruent with the number present in the file, we can see the statement of each one below: